 #10 – WCW/ECW Invasion Kane

-In July, during the midst of the company-wide WCW/ECW invasion angle, slight modifications were made to this design, noticeable on the red flame area.
+In July, during the company-wide WCW/ECW invasion angle, slight modifications were made to this design, noticeable on the red flame area.

 #11 – One Night Only Kane at 2001’s Survivor Series